andres039/Upcycle-Cradle-Montreal/README.md

-#  Trash Panda Backend
+# Trash Panda

+The app that allows Montrealers to extend the life of discarded furniture.
+It addresses the issue of mass piles of perfectly usable items contributing to pollution.

+## Final Product

+## Trash Panda Frontend

-## Setup
+### Setup

-*  From the command line `cd` into the backend directory
+*  From the command line go into the frontend directory
 * Install dependencies with `npm install`

+### Front End Dependencies

+"axios": "^0.24.0",
+"dotenv": "^12.0.3",
+"leaflet": "^1.7.1",
+"react": "^17.0.2",
+"react-dom": "^17.0.2",
+"react-leaflet": "^3.2.4",
+"react-router-dom": "^6.2.1",
+"react-scripts": "5.0.0",
+"web-vitals": "^2.1.3"

+## Trash Panda Backend

+### Setup

+*  From the command line go into the backend directory
+* Install dependencies with `npm install`

-## Creating and seeding the Database
+### Creating and seeding the Database

 This project uses PostgreSQL to manage the database, make sure it is already in you machine or [click here to install.](https://www.postgresql.org/download/)

 1. Create a database with the command `CREATE DATABASE trash_panda;`
-2. Create tables with the command `\i schema/schema.sql;`
-3. Seed the tables with initial information with the command `\i seeds/seeds.sql;`
-4. Copy the `.env.example` file to`.env.development` and fill in the necessary PostgreSQL configuration.
+2. Copy the `.env.example` file to`.env.development` and fill in the necessary PostgreSQL configuration.
 For the `TOKEN_KEY` section you can make up your own provisional string inside quotation marks.
 This is only to initialize the token.
+3. Create tables with the command `\i schema/schema.sql;`
+4. Seed the tables with initial information with the command `\i seeds/seeds.sql;`

-## Run The Server
+### Run The Server

+From the command line go into the backend directory

-Simply start the server with `npm start`
+Simply start the server with `npm start`.
+Do the same for the front end directory on a separate terminal.

-## API
+### API

-## Users
+#### Users

 `GET /api/users`